ThusSpokeBieu/ChessSystem-Java/README.md

 This repository is a unpretentious program that allows the user play chess in terminal.

-This project was developed during a java course with only academic goals: apply and improve the acquired knowledge, such as the java basics, object-oriented programming, and best practices.
+This project was developed during a java course of @DevSuperior with only academic goals: apply and improve the acquired knowledge, such as the java basics, object-oriented programming, and best practices.

+It was inspired by @acenelio [project](https://github.com/acenelio/chess-system-java).

 ## Requirements